jessicreative/digiYo-1/README.md

 Our video game provides an interactive and engaging experience for you to make the most out of digiYo.
 We support in-game buying of card packs, inter-user trading, and more.

 ## What is this dev doc?
 This github repository was made to record our work on a public interface to both receive and offer feedback from the rest of the [flow](https://www.onflow.org/) community.
-This dev doc includes cadence files that manage our digiYo minting and transactions and information about our webapp created using node.js and react.
+This dev doc includes cadence files that manage our digiYo minting and transactions and node js files that manage our webapp.